pabasara404/medrx/README.md

 > ⚠️ You need to create a Mailtrap account to use the email functionality.

 ### 4. Create the MySQL database
 Make sure you create a database named `medrx` or as specified in your `.env` file, and add database credentials in .env file.
+(Exported database is saved is SQL_database.md)

 ### 5. Run migrations and seed the database
 ```bash